pustotnik/zenmake/docs/buildconf.rst

     nowadays and it can used to make building in memory.
 Such a way can improve speed of building.
 Note that on Windows OS process of ZenMake needs to be started with enabled "Create symbolic links" privilege and usual user doesn't have a such privilege.
-Path can be absolute or relative to directory where buildconf file is located.
+    Path can be absolute or relative to the startdir_.
     It is important to be able to remove the build directory safely, so it should never be given as ``.`` or ``..``.

-srcroot
-"""""""
-    A path to the root directory for all source files to compile.
-    By default it's root directory of the project (see ``root`` in the variable project_).
-The path can be absolute or relative to directory where buildconf file is located.

 project
 """""""
     A `dict <buildconf-dict-def_>`_ with some parameters for the project.
     Supported values:

     :name: The name of the project.
-It's name of the project directory by default.
+It's name of the top-level startdir_ directory by default.
     :version: The version of the project.
 It's empty by default.
               It's used as default value for ``ver-num`` field if not empty.
-    :root: A path to the root of the project.
-It's ``.`` by default and in most cases it shouldn't be changed.
-The path can be absolute or relative to directory where buildconf file is located.

 features
 """"""""